 Once you’ve got your PDF, you’re ready to print!

-#11 Print And Review
+#11 Print and Review

 Note that I said ‘print’ and not ‘publish.’
 Go to your Lulu account and create a new book project for printing.
 Don’t publish it, don’t put it in distribution, and don’t assign an ISBN.
 Just upload your files and order one copy.